ModelEarth/hello-framework-docs/README.md

 In this test, the "dist" folder was renamed to "docs" so Github Pages could be pointed into it.

-Test result: Formating broken.
-Supporting files may be needed external to the static files.
+Test result: Works!
+Had to trigger the change by deploy (ran the action).

 [model.earth/hello-framework-docs](https://model.earth/hello-framework-docs)